Connect with us

 One Action an Author or Organization Can Take

-An author with a completed manuscript can take one step toward publication.
+An author with a completed manuscript may decide to take one step toward publication.
 Not everything at once.
 One step.

-An organization with an important report can request a design consultation.
+An organization with an important report could request a design consultation.
 Show the current document.
 Discuss what it could become.
 See examples of what professional design can achieve.

 When that first step is taken, the path becomes clear.
 The next step follows.
 And the next.
 Until gradually, a manuscript becomes a book, a report becomes a publication, and local content finds a global audience.

-Go Beyond Local can help with each step.
-The company can assess the manuscript, provide editing, design the interior and cover, manage production, arrange distribution, and support ongoing sales.
+Go Beyond Local exercises the power to help with each step.
+The company demonstrates the skill to assess the manuscript, provide editing, design the interior and cover, manage production, arrange distribution, and support ongoing sales.
 The digital bridge carries words from a laptop in Nigeria to bookshelves anywhere in the world.

 Share This